-If you haven’t read the previous two articles on set up and branding please do now.
+If you haven’t read the previous two articles on setting up your magic business and creating your magic brand please do now.
 It’s very easy to skip the “boring” stuff and dive right into marketing and advertising, but without the infrastructure and branding your adverts are unlikely to be very effective, and may not even cover the financial outlay.

-It’s also very easy to spend your time and effort on the branding and shy away from the marketing and advertising, then wonder why you don’t have any booking enquiries.
-Yes, you can promote yourself for free on social media, and perhaps getting a small run of business cards printed, but you are really just marketing yourself to people who already know you.
+It’s also very easy to spend your time and effort on the branding and shy away from the actual marketing and advertising, then wonder why you don’t have any booking enquiries.
+Yes, you can promote yourself for free on social media, and perhaps get a small run of business cards printed; but you are just going to be marketing yourself to people who already know you.
 If you are serious about earning an income from magic you will need to invest some money.

 This article alone will barely scratch the surface of the topic of marketing, but should give you a good starting guide.
-I have also made a list of recommended marketing books, plus the range of How To Be A Professional Magician Training Courses.
+The range of How To Be A Professional Magician Training Courses will guide you through it.

 Here’s a list of various methods of communication that fall under the term of marketing: